tum-pbs/pbdl-book/diffphys-discuss.md

 However, the noise is typically undirected, and hence not as accurate as training with the actual evolutions of simulations.
-Hence, this noise can be a good starting point for training that tends to overfit, but if possible, it is preferable to incorporate the acutal solver in the training loop via a DP approach.
+Hence, this noise can be a good starting point for training that tends to overfit, but if possible, it is preferable to incorporate the actual solver in the training loop via a DP approach.

 ## Summary